 Construction begins on the new Berkeley Art Museum / Pacific Film Archive (BAM/PFA).
 Structural shoring and excavation is nearly complete and the primary structural work begins.
 This $100 million project was designed by Diller Scofidio + Renfro and EHDD Architecture is a combination of new structures and an adaptive reuse seismic upgrade of an art deco style former printing plant.
 The Forell/Elsesser team includes Mason Walters, Geoff Bomba, and Masume Dana.

 UC Berkeley California Memorial Stadium

-Forell/Elsesser’s seismic upgrade to the UC Berkeley California Memorial Stadium has received numerous awards this spring including:
+Forell/Elsesser’s seismic upgrade to the UC Berkeley California Memorial Stadium has received numerous awards this spring and fall including: